Climate and Average Weather Year Round in New Delhi India

 New Delhi experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.0 months, from May 20 to October 20, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
-The muggiest day of the year is August 17, with muggy conditions 99% of the time.
+The month with the most muggy days in New Delhi is August, with 30.7 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in New Delhi experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in New Delhi experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.9 months, from January 30 to July 28, with average wind speeds of more than 3.6 miles per hour.
-The windiest day of the year is May 30, with an average hourly wind speed of 4.5 miles per hour.
+The windier part of the year lasts for 5.9 months, from January 31 to July 28, with average wind speeds of more than 6.7 miles per hour.
+The windiest month of the year in New Delhi is May, with an average hourly wind speed of 8.0 miles per hour.

-The calmer time of year lasts for 6.1 months, from July 28 to January 30.
-The calmest day of the year is October 16, with an average hourly wind speed of 2.7 miles per hour.
+The calmer time of year lasts for 6.1 months, from July 28 to January 31.
+The calmest month of the year in New Delhi is October, with an average hourly wind speed of 5.2 miles per hour.

 The predominant average hourly wind direction in New Delhi varies throughout the year.